binarytrails/website2.0/frontend/static/frontend/md/quests/django-website.md

 2. They do not store your credit card information.

+3. Their customer support is very fast.

 ## [Simple Hosting Instance](https://www.gandi.net/hosting/simple?language=python)

+### Advantages

+1. All the server side is handled for you.
+2. You have more time to develop your project.
+3. The costs are fewer comparing to Virtual Private Server.

+### Counterparts

+1. You can't add packages that are elsewhere than in the Python Package Index (pip) repositories even if they are present in common distributions like *pyexiv2*, in my case.
+Thus, it is a headache to avoid certain libraries just because they're relying on external C ones.

 ### How do I get started ?